Pagano (wrestler)

-José Julio Pacheco Hernández (born February 7, 1986), better known by his ring name Pagano, is a Mexican luchador, or professional wrestler signed with both Lucha Libre AAA Worldwide and WWE.
-He is one-half of the current AAA World Tag Team Champion, with Psycho Clown.
+José Julio Pacheco Hernández (born February 7, 1986), better known by his ring name Pagano, is a Mexican professional wrestler.
+He is signed with both Lucha Libre AAA Worldwide and WWE and is a former AAA World Tag Team Champion, with Psycho Clown.
 He originally worked primarily in and around his hometown of Juárez, Chihuahua but in recent years has worked throughout Mexico on the Independent circuit before joining AAA in 2016.
 His ring name is Spanish for "Pagan".

 As Pagano, he primarily works a Hardcore wrestling style, which often includes the use of weapons and one or both wrestlers in the match bleeding profusely.
 Because of his preference for these types of matches, he has been given the nickname El Rey Extremo or "The Extreme King".
 Pagano was an enmascarado, or masked wrestler, until 2011 where he was forced to unmask.
 His ring character is that of a psychotic clown, originally wearing a mask that resembled clown make-up and after the mask loss, he wears face paint that resembles that of a clown.
 In 2016 he rose to national and international attention with his feud with Psycho Clown, slated to be the main event of Triplemanía XXIV, AAA's biggest annual show.